SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     I'm not sure I'm happy with the names I've chosen for two kinds of enums, so please let me know if you can think of better names (Tim and Dave are OK with them)!
     I chose union-style-enum, because this kind of enum behaves like a discriminated union, not like an ordinary enum type.
-They are a kind of "sum" type in the language of ADTs (Algebraic Data Types).
+They're a kind of "sum" type in the language of ADTs (Algebraic Data Types).
 Functional languages, like F# for example, actually have both types (discriminated unions and enumeration types), because they behave differently.
 I'm not sure why we've blended them together,